VanyaKosov/git-101/script.md

 # Script

+git can be downloaded from the [official website](https://git-scm.com/downloads)

 ## Two types of version control

 * Centralized, when repository is stored on one server. (such as Microsoft SourceSafe, SVN)